 Late changes — As Alzheimer disease progresses, a person's ability to think clearly continues to decline, and personality and behavioral symptoms are more likely to be troublesome.
 These can include:

 ●Increased anger or hostility, sometimes aggressive behavior; alternatively some people become very passive

 ●Hallucinations and/or delusions

 ●Needing help with basic tasks (eating, bathing, dressing)

 The number of symptoms and speed with which symptoms progress can vary widely from one person to the next.
 In some people, severe dementia occurs within five years of the diagnosis; for others, the process can take more than 10 years.
 Most people with Alzheimer disease do not die from the disease itself, but instead die from a secondary illness such as pneumonia, bladder infection, or complications of a fall.

-Brain scans and other laboratory tests are not usually useful in diagnosing dementia or in identifying the type of dementia.
-For this, healthcare providers typically rely on the information they can gather by interacting with the person and speaking with his or her family members.
+To diagnose dementia and identify the type of dementia, healthcare providers typically rely on the information they can gather by interacting with the person and speaking with his or her family members.
 The provider will typically perform memory and other cognitive (thinking) tests to assess the person's degree of difficulty with different types of problems.
 The results of these tests can be monitored over time.